 You Got The Commission — Now What?

 So, you've been commissioned to write the score for something.
 What should you do next?
-Bill Lacey provides some suggestions, with real-world scoring examples from The Destruction Of Civilization movie for you to download and try.
+We provide some suggestions, with real-world scoring examples for you to download and try.

 We overhaul Bristol band Taxi's mix sound in search of punchier drums, meatier guitars, and a more polished lead vocal.